 Here are the current restrictions for visitors to Peru:

-- Beginning December 15th, Peru is requiring that all passengers over the age of 18 boarding a domestic flight either provide proof of a COVID-19 vaccination via an original physical vaccination card, OR a negative PCR-test with a result date of no more than 72 hours before boarding.
+- Beginning January 17th, Peru is requiring that all passengers over the age of 12 boarding a domestic flight either provide proof of a COVID-19 vaccination via an original physical vaccination card, OR a negative PCR test with a result date of no more than 48 hours before boarding.

-- Beginning December 15th, Peru is requiring that all passengers over the age of 18 boarding domestic ground transport to either provide proof of a COVID-19 vaccination via an original physical vaccination card, OR a negative PCR-test with a result date of no more than 72 hours before boarding.
+- Beginning December 15th, Peru is requiring that all passengers over the age of 18 boarding domestic ground transport to either provide proof of a COVID-19 vaccination via an original physical vaccination card, OR a negative PCR test with a result date of no more than 48 hours before boarding.

 - Lima Airport COVID-19 Regulations.
 There are strict safety protocols in place at Lima’s Jorge Chavez International Airport.
 This includes temperature check, mandatory social distancing, mandatory use of two (2) face masks, and more.
 Only ticketed passengers are permitted into the airport.

 - Machu Picchu and Inca Trail.
-Machu Picchu, classic 4-day Inca Trail and the 2-day Inca Trail are all open to visitors.
+Machu Picchu, the classic 4-day Inca Trail, and the 2-day Inca Trail are all open to visitors.

 Machu Picchu Tours: